This article was updated August 30, 2022

 - Greater volumes of financial transactions to tempt and pressure employees

-It can be easy to fall behind on risk reduction measures because fraud can originate from multiple sources: internal staff, customers, vendors, and service providers.
+It can be easy to fall behind on risk reduction measures because fraud can originate from multiple sources, such as:

 When an organization is tackling a fraud prevention plan, they tend to face three key challenges:

 - Identification of emerging fraud risks and how to address them

 - Shortage of manpower to tackle a manual review of transactions

 Although these factors can lead to a higher risk of fraud occurring at an organization, they often go ignored until an incident has occurred.

 Imagining that employees, management, executive leadership, or external partners are willing to commit fraud against an organization can be difficult.
 Even when ready to admit that employee fraud is a common occurrence, management may not to be proactive about detection given that incidents result in difficult outcomes.

 Here are potential outcomes when fraud is discovered:

 - Continued financial loss.
 Following an incident to its origin may require additional costs when an organization has already suffered a financial loss.